 The support goes to an individual who has already applied or will be applying to the FPE M.S. program.
 Identification of a research project and a M.S. thesis faculty advisor are welcome but are not required.
 The recipient of the John L. Bryan GRA Award is expected to complete the proposed research project under the supervision of a member of the Faculty of the FPE Department.

-The 2022/2023 John L. Bryan GRA Award recipient is Thomas Roche - a hearty congrats to him!
+The 2023 John L. Bryan GRA Award recipient is Kyra Cromwell Reed - follow this link to read more!

 *Dr. John L. Bryan served as Professor and Founding Chair of the Department of Fire Protection Engineering beginning with the establishment of the Department in 1956 until his retirement from the University of Maryland in 1993.